+II.
 POLICY ON HUMAN RESEARCH

 The policy stated below is designated to protect the rights and welfare of human subjects in all research and training programs at Austin Peay State University.
-This policy applies to all investigations and training programs which involve the use of human subjects in any way.
-The policy will be enforced by the Chairperson of the Graduate and Research Council and the Austin Peay Institutional Review Board (APIRB).
-This Board shall be familiar with and guided by the Nuremburg Code, the Belmont Report, the Declaration of Helsinki, the Ethical Principles in the Conduct of Research with Human Participants of the American Psychological Association, the Ethical Standards for Research with Children of the Society for Research in Child Development, and codes developed by other professional and scientific organizations relevant to specific areas of research.
+This policy applies to all investigations and training programs that involve the use of human subjects in any way.
+The Chairperson of the Graduate and Research Council and the Austin Peay Institutional Review Board (APIRB) will enforce the policy.
+This Board shall be familiar with and guided by the Nuremburg Code, the Belmont Report, the Declaration of Helsinki, the Ethical Principles in the Conduct of Research with Human Participants of the American Psychological Association, the Ethical Standards for Research with Children of the Society for Research in Child Development, 45 CFR 46, and codes developed by other professional and scientific organizations relevant to specific areas of research.

-Copies of relevant codes developed by professional and scientific organizations, as they apply to specific areas of research, shall be maintained in the Office of Grants and Sponsored Research.
-An additional copy shall be maintained by the Chair of the APIRB.
+Copies of relevant codes developed by professional and scientific organizations, as they apply to specific areas of research, shall be maintained in the College of Graduate Studies.
+The Chair of the APIRB shall maintain an additional copy.
 Further, all members of the APIRB shall have a copy of such codes for their use.